versutus/app-specs/README.md

 - **Frontend**: will take care of the Design, HTML, CSS and JavaScript related to the client-side application.

-  **ps**: Should also try to deploy the application using GtiHub pages, for example.
+  **ps**: The Frontend Engineer should also try to deploy the application using GtiHub pages, for example.
+You need  that your app be available for a live demo!

 - **Backend**: will take care of the server side application, Database development and administration and DevOps.